Newsletter|

 Conversely, identity-first language conveys that a disability is permanent and important part of a person’s identity.
 The Blind, Deaf, and Autistic communities see their disabilities as being fundamental parts of who they are, and in turn, identity-first language promotes positive cultural identity.
 Drawbacks to using identify-first language include this type of language may cause others to think a person’s disability completely defines who they are.

-themselves or others with autism, yet professionals who work in the autism community are more likely to support and use person-first language (“person with autism”).
+Recent research in the US and other countries, like the UK and Australia, agree that as a whole, autistic adults prefer identity-first language terms (“autistic person”) to refer to themselves or others with autism, yet professionals who work in the autism community are more likely to support and use person-first language (“person with autism”).

-identity-first language, the phrase that seems the least objectionable to each side is “a
+However, within the research and debate on whether to use person-first language or identity-first language, the phrase that seems the least objectionable to each side is “a person on the spectrum.”

-decide how they’re described.
+Overall, it’s important to acknowledge others’ personal preferences and individual rights to decide how they’re described.
 It’s best to ask each individual which language they prefer.

 Spring Cleaning Strategies